Reading Time: est. 14 minutes

 Step 1: Start with a values list.

 Review a list of 60–100 common values.
-You can use a list of values to work from — don’t overthink it.
+You can use a list of values to work from, and don’t overthink it.
 Go through it quickly and mark the ones that create even a flicker of recognition.
 Not the ones you think you should mark.
 The ones that feel true.

 Step 2: Narrow to 10–15 resonant values.